mqttjs/MQTT.js/README.md

 <a name="notes"></a>
 ## Important notes for existing users

-v2.0.0 removes support for node v0.8 and v0.10, and it is 3x faster in sending packets.
+v2.0.0 removes support for node v0.8, v0.10 and v0.12, and it is 3x faster in sending
+packets.
 It also removes all the deprecated functionality in v1.0.0, mainly `mqtt.createConnection` and `mqtt.Server`.
-From v2.0.0, subscriptions are restored upon reconnection if `clean: true`.
+From v2.0.0, subscriptions are restored upon reconnection if `clean: true`. v1.x.x is now in *LTS*, and it will keep being supported as long as there are v0.8, v0.10 and v0.12 users.

 v1.0.0 improves the overall architecture of the project, which is now split into three components: MQTT.js keeps the Client,